Our Licensed Counselors

 Christine Denlinger is a licensed professional counselor and currently maintains a counseling practice in the Denver area.
 Prior to moving to Denver 14 years ago, Christine and her husband Jeff lived in the Philippines for 2 years and Venezuela for 12 years where they were church planting missionaries with an international mission agency.
 Growing up in Costa Rica as the daughter of missionaries, combined with her missionary experience as an adult, Christine has a heart for ministry and continues to be involved in missions through counseling, consulting and pastoral care for missionaries and pastors.
 Due to her cross-cultural experience in Latin America, she is also fluent in Spanish.

 In her current private practice, Christine works with individuals and couples struggling with a variety of issues such as depression, anxiety, trauma, abuse, infidelity and relational difficulties.
 Christine is passionate about facilitating growth in others and helping people find reconciliation in their relationships.
 She believes that all people can gain insight and learn skills that will help them live more joyfully and with greater resilience.
 Christine received her MA in Counseling from Denver Seminary in 2005 and her BA in Behavioral Science from Messiah College in 1984.
-She is a Licensed Professional Counselor in the state of Colorado.
+She is a Licensed Professional Counselor in the state of Colorado and is trained in the use of Eye Movement Desensitization and Reprocessing (EMDR).
 She is a member of the American Counseling Association and the American Association of Christian Counselors.
 Christine has been married for 30 years and has 2 adult children and 2 grandchildren.

 Kim Jones, M.A., L.P.C.